rust-console/gba/README.md

 A crate to make GBA programming easy.

+Currently we don't have as much documentation as we'd like.
+If you check out the [awesome-gbadev](https://github.com/gbdev/awesome-gbadev) repository they have many resources, though most are oriented towards C.

 ## First Time Setup

 Building for the GBA requires Nightly rust, and also uses the `build-std` feature, so you'll need the rust source available.